Christ Church Default Header Image

 English

-This half term, we will be continuing our class book, 'Fizzlebert Stump’.
+This half term, we will be continuing with our book ‘Varjak Paw' before moving on to ‘Fizzlebert Stump’.
 The children will use their reading strategies such as making predictions, inferences, retrieving information and understanding language as we delve into the book.
-The book will be used to inspire writing genres such as diary entries, letters, adverts and setting descriptions as well as visualising our own images and creating freeze frames and role plays.
+The book will be used to inspire writing genres such as diary entries, letters, recounts and adverts as well as visualising our own images and creating freeze frames and role plays.

 Spellings

-There will be a focus on teaching and learning the words on the weekly spelling list in class, rather than sending lists of spellings home.
+As last half term, there will be a focus on teaching and learning the words on the weekly spelling list in class, as well as sending the spellings home.
 A new list will be given to the children each Monday and they will be tested every Friday.
-Please look below for each week’s spelling rule and list.
+Please look on the class page for each week’s spelling list.

 Reading

 It is essential that children in Year 4 continue to practise their reading skills every day.
-Reading books are being sent home and to be changed every Tuesday.
-Please remember to return the book with a signed reading record.
+Reading books are being sent home and to be changed every Monday.

-Children take part in Guided Reading sessions twice a week in which whole class strategies are used, using different forms of media including pictures, films and whole class texts and written comprehensions.
-The children also have time to read independently for pleasure after dinner every day.
-In addition, children are able to choose a book from the class book corner, which is to stay in school.
-The children also have the opportunity to go to the school library once every two weeks.
-Larch's day will be Thursdays.
+Children take part in Guided Reading sessions twice week in which whole class strategies are used, using different forms of media including pictures, films and whole class texts and written comprehensions.

 Science